vusaverse/vusa/README.md

 Once loaded, you can access the functions contained within the package.
 For detailed usage instructions and examples, please refer to the individual documentation for each function.

+Please note that there may be some untranslated words from Dutch and that running R-cmd-check may fail.
+However, as a collection, you might find one or two functions that are interesting to you.
+Feel free to copy the source code to your own projects.

+## Reference Page

+We are currently working on ordering the reference page on the [reference](https://vusaverse.github.io/vusa/reference/index.html) page to make it easier for users to find relevant functions.

 ## Contributing

 Contributions to the VUSA package are welcome.
 If you have a function that you believe would be beneficial to others, feel free to submit a pull request.
 Please ensure that your function adheres to the guidelines and restrictions outlined above.